Preview functionality: Insights is currently a preview feature and is subject to change as we continue working on it.

 Overview

-The Governance section displays three graphs that measure how well your Kafka infrastructure is governed:- Topics with schema - the percentage and count of topics using Schema Registry for data contracts
+The governance graph displays three graphs that measure how well your Kafka infrastructure is governed:- Topics with schema: the percentage and count of topics using schema registry for data contracts

-- Serialization formats - distribution of serialization formats in use across topics
+- Serialization formats: the distribution of serialization formats in use across topics

-- Self-service coverage - percentage of topics managed through governed Self-service workflows
+- Self-service coverage: the percentage of topics managed through governed Self-service workflows

 Topics with schema